 You probably don’t think about protecting yourself from an injury that you sustain on the job until it happens.
-Luckily, employers over a certain size in the U.S. are required to pay worker’s compensation insurance.
+Luckily, employers over a certain size in the U.S. are required to pay Workers Compensation Benefits.
 This is a requirement set out by the US Department of Labor.
 This type of insurance should be able to cover work-related injuries or illnesses.

 Not every employer is required to have this type of insurance benefits.
 Usually the employers type and size are the two main factors determining this.
 For example, in some states, employers that are not in the construction or agriculture business, but have more than 4 employees (this also includes the business owner) must have workers’ compensation insurance.
 And for businesses that are in the construction industry, they must have this type of insurance even if they have one employee.